 Belgium, the small country with a tremendous motorsport tradition has hosted the ROTAX MAX Euro Challenge for many years now.
 Genk Kart Track is a large International Kart track which is situated near Genk in Belgium.It’s without a doubt one of the leading European Kart tracks, hosting a huge number of events throughout the year.
 It’s a fantastic venue which is centred around the 1350M track, making it one of the longest in Europe.
 It’s a pretty technical track, with a mix of high, medium and low speed corners.As well as the track the circuit also leads the way with facilities, permanent parc ferme facilities, shower block, Kart shop as well as a two storey control tower and pit building.The 1.350 metres long track at Genk represents one of the most modern karting circuits and provides a huge challenge for the drivers.
 The highly technical track combines demanding chicanes with high speed passages and requires full concentration at all times.
 Two long straights make for many overtaking manoeuvres following some challenging hairpins.

-Round 2 of the Rotax British Kart Championship comes to Mansell Raceway.
+Round 2 of the Rotax British Kart Championship 2012 comes to the Warden Law.

 Round 3 of the Rotax British Kart Championship 2020 comes to Clay Pigeon